 The refresh rate is the number of times the image on the screen is refreshed per second.
 For example, let’s say you are using a 60 Hz monitor, which would mean refreshing your desktop 60 times every 1 second.
 The higher this frequency, the smoother the images are displayed and the better the visual comfort.

-The refresh rate generally varies between 50 and 240 Hz, it all depends on the capabilities of your screen.
-It is especially useful in video games: by setting a higher refresh rate, the movements on the screen will be smoother and your overall gaming experience will be better.
-Be careful though, a higher frequency can reduce battery life, as it uses more power.
+The refresh rate generally varies between 50 and 240 Hz; it all depends on the capabilities of your screen.
+It is beneficial in video games: by setting a higher refresh rate, the movements on the screen will be smoother, and your overall gaming experience will be better.
+Be careful, though; a higher frequency can reduce battery life, as it uses more power.

-Need to configure the refresh rate in order to get a smoother display in your video games or improve your battery life?
-We will discuss how to put hertz on the monitor to change the screen refresh rate in Windows 11.
+Need to configure the refresh rate to get a smoother display in your video games or improve battery life?
+We will discuss putting hertz on the monitor to change the screen refresh rate in Windows 11.

 Change your display refresh rate in Windows 11

 Go to Settings > System > Display > Advanced Display.